 Although some collectors have dozens upon dozens of rare and limited edition stamps, many of the stamps collectors have little to no knowledge about the history of stamps.

-So without further ado, in this article, we’ll be taking you in a time-travelling journey to have a closer look at the brief history of post mail and stamps.
+So without further ado, in this article, we’ll be taking you on a time-traveling journey to have a closer look at the brief history of post mail and stamps.

 Messaging in the Roman Empire